 (1) The Minister may by writing declare that section 109 or 111 or both of them do not apply in relation to a specified matter either generally or in voting on particular resolutions.

-(2) The Minister must, within 14 days after a declaration under subsection (1) is made, cause a copy of the declaration to be laid before each House of Parliament or dealt with in accordance with section 125.
+(2) The Minister must cause a copy of the declaration to be laid before each House of Parliament within 14 sitting days of the relevant House after the declaration is made.

+[Section 112 amended: No. 3 of 2023 s.
+68.]

 Division 6 — General

-113. Execution of documents by the Board
+113. Execution of documents by Board

 (1) A document is duly executed by the Board if it is signed on behalf of the Board by a person or persons authorised to do so under subsection (2).

-(2) The Board may —

-(a) authorise one or more of its members; or

-(b) with the consent of the CEO, authorise any officer or employee employed in the Department,

-to sign documents on behalf of the Board, either generally or subject to the conditions that are specified in the authorisation.
+(2) The Board may authorise any of the following to sign documents on behalf of the Board, either generally or subject to the conditions that are specified in the authorisation —

+(a) 1 or more members of the Board;

+(b) with the consent of the CEO — any officer or employee employed in the Department.

 (3) A document purporting to be executed in accordance with this section is to be presumed to be duly executed until the contrary is shown.

+[Section 113 amended: No. 3 of 2023 s.
+69.]

 114. Annual report of Board

-(1) The Board is to prepare and submit to the CEO, as soon as is practicable after 30 June in each year, a report that contains —
+(1) The Board must prepare and submit to the CEO, as soon as is practicable after 30 June in each year, a report that contains —

 (a) information about the activities of the Board during the financial year; and